 A foreclosure on the mortgage will be a disaster for you

-If the primary borrowers default on the loan and the property is in foreclosure, the foreclosure will be reported on your credit report as your foreclosure.
+If the primary borrowers default on the loan and the property goes into foreclosure, the foreclosure will be reported on your credit report as your foreclosure.

 If you think about it, this makes sense.
 The entire reason that a mortgage lender grants approval to the loan with you as a cosigner, is so that you will be there as an extra measure of security in the event the primary borrower defaults.
 In fact, your entire reason for being on the loan in the first place is for this very event.

 Credit implications aside, the lender may be able to pursue a deficiency balance claim against you in the event that the sale of the property is insufficient to fully liquidate the mortgage balance.
 Whether or not this will happen, and how far it will go, will depend on applicable laws in the state where the subject property is located.

 Alternatives to cosigning a mortgage